EthanJoyce/EpicGame/README.md

  A framework for developing games in Minecraft using the Bukkit API.
 ----------

-EpicGame is a framework designed and developed for the creation of extended-gameplay games (I.E an MMORPG).
+EpicGame is a framework designed and developed for the creation of extended-gameplay games (e.g. an MMORPG).
 This is **not** a functional plugin by itself, but a framework for developers to use.

 ###Building:
 ----------